 As we all know, not every company has an immediate need to venture into the clouds, that’s why, as Sphera’s chief product officer, Mike Zamis, explained during his product road map presentation at inspire, there are some tantalizing updates on the docket for our core products.
 For those folks who like their products well-done—and who wouldn’t?—Sphera is bringing innovation to the core as part of our multiyear product road map.

-There are plans for major enhancements in all three of our core areas—Environmental Performance, Product Stewardship and Operational Risk—for some of our most popular solutions.
+There are plans for major enhancements in all three of our core areas—Environmental Performance software, Product Stewardship software and Operational Risk software—for some of our most popular software solutions.

 For sure, it’s an exciting time for our on-premise customers as well as those who are headed toward the clouds.